fresheneesz/deadunitCore/README.md

 Changelog
 ========

+* 5.0.19 - changing timeouts to mean a time after the last assert
 * 5.0.18 - fixing bug in edge case for thrown exceptions
 * 5.0.17 - minor upgrade from stackinfo (fixing a bug parsing one type of exception)
 * 5.0.16